British crime drama running from 2000 (pilot) to 2011 for nine series.

 - What Happened to the Mouse??: After season five Felix is never mentioned or appears again, being replaced by Eve.
 Katarina Howard also disappears after season eight.

-- Felix probably left because of the chemical attack, and Katarina likely transferred.
+- Realistic reasons are present, though.
+Felix probably left because of the chemical attack, and Katarina likely transferred.

 - Viewers Are Goldfish: About half of "Missing Persons" is made of flashbacks.